Sciebo-RDS/Sciebo-RDS/docs/content/doc/impl/plugins/owncloud.md

 ### Manually

 The plugin is located in the [Git-Repo in the plugins folder](https://github.com/Sciebo-RDS/Sciebo-RDS/tree/master/plugins/ownCloud).
 The repository must be copied and then the *rds* folder must be moved to the *Apps* folder of the owncloud instance.

-{{<callout "info">}}
-Currently the RDS plugin is not available in the official Owncloud Marketplace for Apps.
-This is currently in preparation.
-Therefore the manual steps are necessary.
-{{</callout>}}

 The following commands copy the git repo to the current folder and copy the necessary files.
 Assume that the owncloud instance is located at */var/www/html/owncloud*.
 This can be adjusted in the first line.

 ```bash
 export OWNCLOUD_INSTALLATION=/var/www/html/owncloud